 - Don't worry if the cream looks a bit dodgy with the butter and sausage fat at top, it will come together once you whisk the cheese in.

-- Add the parmesan to the cream, in a two seperate lots, letting it melt into the cream before adding the next lot.
+- Add the parmesan to the cream, in a two separate lots, letting it melt into the cream before adding the next lot.
 I like to use a whisk.

 - Add the black pepper and lemon juice and mix quickly with a whisk.